 - Credit Inquiries/New Credit

-Your credit history and how much debt you owe are the larger percentage of which your credit history is based on.
+Your credit history and how much debt you owe is the larger percentage of which your credit history is based on.
 If you are carrying a high debt amount on credit cards and have a bad payment history, a bankruptcy filing may actually increase your credit score.
 Your credit score may improve after bankruptcy because the balance on the discharged debts are zeroed out and these companies can no longer report to the credit bureaus about your debt.
-For others a bankruptcy filing will decrease their credit score, but there are a number of things that you can do to improve your credit score.
+For others, a bankruptcy filing will decrease their credit score, but there are a number of things that you can do to improve your credit score.

 How To Improve Your Credit Score After Bankruptcy

-For most people who have filed for bankruptcy, you can improve their credit score to a relatively good level after 2-4 years.
+For most people who have filed for bankruptcy, you can improve their score to a relatively good level after 2-4 years.
 You can improve your credit score after bankruptcy by doing the following: